rocket-pool/rocketpool-research/Merkle Rewards System/merkle-tree-spec.md

 ### Sorting Leaf Nodes

-Prior to tree generation, all of the Rocket Pool nodes must be hashed to produce the values of the corresponding leaf nodes.
+Prior to tree generation, all of the Rocket Pool nodes's metadata must be hashed to produce the values of the corresponding leaf nodes.
 This collection must then be **sorted lexicographically** by these hash values, so the leaf node with the lowest value becomes the leftmost (first) leaf node.
 The leaf node with the second-lowest value must be the second leaf node, and so on.